Irina Grekova: Biography

 Her father taught mathematics and her mother taught literature.
 Believing that higher mathematics was actually simpler than arithmetic, he began giving her lessons when she was only seven or eight.

 In 1923, when she was sixteen, she entered Petrograd University (now Saint Petersburg State University), where she studied with Boris Delaunay, Ivan Vinogradov, Gury Kolosov and Grigorii Fichtenholz, among others.
 In 1929, she graduated from the Physics and Mathematics Department.

 From 1935 to 1969, she worked at the Zhukovsky Air Force Engineering Academy then, from 1969 to 1987, at the Moscow State University of Railway Engineering.
 She began writing prose in 1962 and became a member of the Union of Soviet Writers in 1967.

+Grekova's novella, "The Ship of Widows," told the story of five widows who shared a kommunalka together "from the time immediately following WWII until the 1960s."

 Her husband, Dimitri Ventsel, was a Major General and head of the ballistics department at the Air Force Academy.

 Her son Alexander D. Wentzell is a Russian-American mathematician.

 In 2003, her novel Hostess was filmed as Bless the Woman; directed by Stanislav Govorukhin.